Wayne Huizenga, who built his fortune from trash, dies at 80

 Huizenga (HY'-zing-ah) died Thursday night at his home, said Valerie Hinkell, a longtime assistant.
-She gave no details on a cause of death.
+The cause was cancer, said Bob Henninger, executive vice president of Huizenga Holdings.

 Starting with a single garbage truck in 1968, Huzienga built Waste Management Inc. into a Fortune 500 company.
 He purchased independent sanitation engineering companies, and by the time he took the company public in 1972, he had completed the acquisition of 133 small-time haulers.
 By 1983, Waste Management was the largest waste disposal company in the United States.